MISSISSIPPI STATUTES OF LIMITATION

 Pursuant to section 11-1-60 of the Mississippi Code, you normally must file a products liability lawsuit within two (2) years of the date of injury.

 In Mississippi you must normally file a claim for a breach of contract within three (3) years.

 What is the discovery Rule?

-Pursuant to section 15-1-67 of the Mississippi Code, If a person that would be liable to you fraudulently conceals material information from you, the applicable statute of limitations may not begin to run until the fraud is actually discovered, or with reasonable diligence should have first been discovered.
+Pursuant to section 15-1-67 of the Mississippi Code, If someone fraudulently conceals material information from you, the limitations period may not begin to run until the fraud is actually discovered, or with reasonable diligence should have been discovered.